MargaritaLoseva/testcafe-browser-natives/README.md

 **cmd** -  String (required).
 Additional command line parameters.

-**macOpenCmdTemplate** – [Mustache](https://github.com/janl/mustache.js) template.
-A string parameter to be used for launching the browser on a MacOS machine.
+**macOpenCmdTemplate** – A [Mustache template](https://github.com/janl/mustache.js#templates)  that provides parameters for launching the browser on a MacOS machine.

 ##open